team-charls/charls/default.ruleset.md

 C26482:Only index into arrays using constant expressions.
 -> Rationale: static analysis can verify access, std::array during runtime (debug)

-C26485: Lifetime problem.
--> Rationale: many false warnings, rule checker has problems.

-C26486: Lifetime problem.
--> Rationale: many false warnings, rule checker has problems.

-C26489: Don't dereference a pointer that may be invalid -> Rationale: many false warnings (known defect in VS 2017 15.8.0)
+C26489: Don't dereference a pointer that may be invalid -> Rationale: many false warnings (known defect in VS 2017 15.9.0)

 C26490: Don't use reinterpret_cast
 -> Rationale: required to cast unsigned char* to char*.